lepenghuang/lepenghuang.github.io/_pages/about.md

 Research Interests
 ======
-(1) Urban economic and financial analysis.
+* Urban economic and financial analysis.
-(2) Real estate markets and their integration.
+* Real estate markets and their integration.
-(3) Spatial matching of public service and population by location allocation and location choice, employing OR and game theory.
+* Spatial matching of public service and population:
+  * Location allocation, employing OR.
+  * Location location choice, employing game theory.
-(4) Win-win strategies in (sustainable) urban planning and development.
+* Win-win strategies in (sustainable) urban planning and development.
 ...

 In my Spare Time